Dramoor/SimpleFileUpdater/README.md

 - The final output will be in `src/Client/bin/Release/net9.0/{platform}/publish/` (These are the only files you need to distribute to players)

 # Server

-1. On your server make sure you have python 3.11+ installed
+## Building the Server
-2. Navigate to the server directory: `cd src/Server`
+1. Navigate to the server directory: `cd src/Server`
-3. Run `python3 serv.py`
+2. Build the server:
+   - Development: `dotnet build -c Release`
+   - Linux: `dotnet publish -c Release -r linux-x64 --self-contained`
+   - Windows: `dotnet publish -c Release -r win-x64 --self-contained`
+   - MacOS: `dotnet publish -c Release -r osx-x64 --self-contained`
+3. The output will be in `src/Server/bin/Release/net9.0/{platform}/publish/`

+## Running the Server
+1. Run the server executable (from the publish directory or development build)
+2. On first run, a `settings.ini` file will be created with default settings
-4. This will create a `files/` folder where you will place all files you want the client to be able to check/download.
+3. A `files/` folder will be created automatically where you place all files you want the client to be able to check/download
-5. After placing your files in there, restart the server.
+4. After placing your files in the `files/` directory, the cache will regenerate automatically every hour (configurable in settings.ini)

-6. When you update files, either restart the server or wait one hour.
-File cache is regenerated every hour.
+## Configuration (settings.ini)
+The server is fully configurable via `settings.ini`:
+- **Port**: Server port (default: 8080)
+- **FilesDirectory**: Where to serve files from (default: ./files/)
+- **CacheRegenerationInterval**: How often to regenerate the file cache in seconds (default: 3600 = 1 hour)
+- **MaxConcurrentDownloads**: Limit concurrent downloads (default: 50)
+- **MaxFileSize**: Maximum file size to serve in bytes (default: 0 = unlimited)
+- **EnablePathTraversalProtection**: Security feature to prevent directory traversal attacks (default: true)
+- **LogLevel**: Logging verbosity (default: Information)
+- **EnableCompression**: Enable gzip/brotli compression (default: true)
+- And more... see settings.ini for full configuration options

 # Client Info
 - After building the project, place the output files in the `same` directory you'd like the server files to be downloaded to.